steepcloud/necronet/README.md

 Contributions are welcome!
 Check out the issues for tasks that need attention.
 Please ensure:

-1. All tests pass with `zig build test`
+1. All tests pass with `zig build test --summary all`
 2. New features include appropriate tests
 3. Code follows existing documentation patterns